-- 4. The -qc dd list option specifies a comma-separated list of QC flag values to be accepted (Z,C,S,V,X,Q,K,G,B). - 5.
-The -lvl dim list option specifies a comma-separated list of vertical level dimensions to be processed. - 6.
-To specify the exact records to be processed, the -rec_beg n specifies the index of the first MADIS record to process and -rec_end n specifies the index of the last MADIS record to process.
-Both are zero-based. - 7.
-The -mask_grid string option specifies a named grid or a gridded data file for filtering the point observations spatially. - 8.
-The -mask poly file option defines a polyline masking file for filtering the point observations spatially. - 9.
-The -mask_sid file|list option is a station ID masking file or a comma-separated list of station ID's for filtering the point observations spatially.
-See the description of the "sid" entry in 3.5.1. - 10.
+- 4. The -config file option specifies the configuration file to generate summaries of the fields in the ASCII files. - 5.
+The -qc dd list option specifies a comma-separated list of QC flag values to be accepted (Z,C,S,V,X,Q,K,G,B). - 6.
+The -lvl dim list option specifies a comma-separated list of vertical level dimensions to be processed. - 7.
+To specify the exact records to be processed, the -rec\beg n specifies the index of the first MADIS record toprocess and -rec\end n specifies the index of the last MADIS record to process.
+Both are zero-based. - 8.
+The -mask\grid string option specifies a named grid or a gridded data file for filtering the point observations spatially. - 9.
+The -mask poly file option defines a polyline masking file for filtering the point observations spatially. - 10.
+The -mask\sid file list option is a station ID masking file or a comma-separated list of station ID's for filtering the point observations spatially.
+See the description of the "sid" entry in 3.5.1. - 11.
 The -log file option directs output and errors to the specified log file.
 All messages will be written to that file as well as standard out and error.
 Thus, users can save the messages without having to redirect the output on the command line.
-The default behavior is no logfile.

-- 11. The -v level option indicates the desired level of verbosity.
+The default behavior is no logfile. - 12.
+The -v level option indicates the desired level of verbosity.
 The value of "level" will override the default setting of 2.
-Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity will increase the amount of logging. - 12.
+Setting the verbosity to 0 will make the tool run with no log messages, while increasing the verbosity will increase the amount of logging. - 13.
 The -compress level option specifies the desired level of compression (deflate level) for NetCDF variables.
 The valid level is between 0 and 9.
 Setting the compression level to 0 will make no compression for the NetCDF output.
 Lower number is for fast compression and higher number is for better compression.